 Over the past several years, compute power has increased, while power consumption and component size have decreased.
 Additionally, through innovations in packaging and construction, we were able to increase battery capacity to a level that facilitates a stunning battery life with these low power processors.
 We’ve now come to the point of millimeter-size chips that can be crammed into a small space and perform on a level that is comparable to wearables that are ten times larger.

 Motiv Ring uses two processors to both receive and transmit data while continuously sampling sensors.
-Through the use of carefully-designed and thoroughly tested firmware, we only use the processors when necessary, thus conserving sizeable amounts of power.
+Through the use of carefully-designed and thoroughly tested firmware, we only use the processors when necessary, thus conserving sizable amounts of power.
 Many sensor manufacturers are integrating processors along with their sensors, which makes the sensors larger and limits the ability to build a small product.
 Motiv Ring uses discrete sensors to place as many components as possible in a very compact space while retaining all of the functionality required to deliver an extremely accurate product.

 Heart Rate Sensor